hoangduytran/blender-manual/manual/extensions/index.rst

    :blender_version_max: Maximum version of Blender that can run this.
    :website: Website for the extension.
    :copyright: Some licenses require a copyright, copyrights must be "Year Name" or "Year-Year Name".
    :permissions: Add-ons can list which resources they require.
-The available options are ["files", "network"].
+The available options are ["files", "network", "camera", "microphone"].
    :tags: List of tags.
 See the :doc:`list of available tags <tags>`.

 ..